The Hidden Economic Value of Stay-at-Home Parents

 Regardless of policy type, certain features enhance protection for stay-at-home parents.
 A waiver of premium rider continues coverage if the working spouse becomes disabled and cannot pay premiums.
 This ensures the stay-at-home parent's coverage remains active during family financial hardship.

 Convertible term policies offer flexibility to change to permanent insurance later without health questions.
 This option becomes important if health issues develop that would prevent qualifying for new coverage when your term expires.
+New parents reviewing options should also see our guide on life insurance when you have a baby.

 FAQ